dccircuit/IGME-235-Fall-2020/projects/project-3.md

 ## VI.
 Documentation
 - When you're ready to hand in your document (and actually throughout the development process), add your documentation to the same web page that you created just above for your proposal.
 Include your process for this project, cite any sources, tell me where to find anything special you want me to see, and also explain how you met the requirements.
-- If you worked in a pair, explain what each team member did.
-Remember, everyone is responsible for contributing throughout the project, not just to one aspect

 ## VII.
 Video Demonstration
-During final exam week, you will present your project in a brief demo.
+During final exam week, you will present your project in a brief video demo.
 Plan to show us:
 - What you made.
 - How it works.
 - What's cool, and what you think is "above and beyond"
 - How you overcame any serious challenges.
 - Resources utilized (for libraries, tutorials, etc.), if you used any.

-**You have two alternatives for how to deliver this demo as described above in the Milestones section.**
+**There is an alternative if you have technical issues with making your own video as described above in the Milestones section.**

 ## VIII.
 Grading
-- *Both* partners must contribute equally to the project.
-This is NOT a project where team members are allowed to specialize into "Art Director" and "Software Developer" roles!
-Both team members shall be "Artist/Coders" (doing both) for this project.

 ### Your project grade will be split into two parts.
 - 1/2 of your overall score will be assessed based on the video demo that you provide.